Top 10 Cruise Packing Tips

 Tip 4: Don’t assume your favorite toiletries will be in your cabin.

 You’ll always find basic toiletries onboard, such as soap and shampoo.
 In main cabins on some cruise lines—Royal Caribbean, NCL, Carnival—toiletries offered are limited (in some cases to pump bottles of mystery soap affixed to the wall), so you may want to make room in your luggage for your favorite brands.
 Same goes for hair dryers.
 Most staterooms come with weak dryers so if you’re picky, pack your own.

 Tip 5: Bone up on the bathrobe policy.

 In most cases, you don’t need to pack a bathrobe.
 They’re provided in all cabins on most luxury lines, as well as mainstream lines like Carnival and Holland America, and in balcony cabins and above on most other lines.
 On Princess, they’re available by request.
-If you’re not sure if your cabin will come with a robe, read the FAQ section of your cruise line’s Web site or ask your travel agent (or on Cruise Critic’s message boards [/]).
+If you’re not sure if your cabin will come with a robe, read the FAQ section of your cruise line’s Web site, ask your travel agent, or check Cruise Critic’s community forum.
 But be forewarned: Bathrobes aren’t souvenirs.
 You have to pay if you like yours so much you want to take it home.

 Tip 6: Dress for your destination.